roman4i/smart-home-react/README.md

 #### Sensors info
 On "Settings" page you can see "Sensors info" block.
 Here you can see all cards and hide/show them (using checkbox on the right).
 "Add" button opens additional inputs for new card.
 If card is already exist, creating a new string in card.
 #### Logger
 You can see logger at the bottom.
 Here you can see some actions.
+### Try it
+You can try app by this [link](https://roman4i.github.io/smart-home-react/)